veracity/veracity-documentation/sections/dataworkbench/activitylog.md

 * Changes to connections (created, modified, deleted).
 * Changes to connector (created, modified, deleted).
 * Changes to service accounts for API sharing (created, updated, regenerate service account secret, deleted).

-To see the activity log for a workspace, go to the **Workspace** tab.
-Then, under the bar with an arrow, go to the **Activity log** tab.